wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 This piece of information is essential for the lower level cache to update ownership and sharer information in its own directory.

+Method `forwardFlush()` is defined in the same class, and it simply copy constructs a new request object, sets the related fields.
+Specifically, `dirty` is set if the block state is `M` before the flush, and `downgrade` being `true` will cause `isEvict_` to be set as well.

+After sending the request to lower level, the coherence state of the block will transit to `S_B` state, meaing that it is effectively an `S` state block, despite that the flush transaction has not completed, and the block is still waiting for response.